InsightDataScience/anomaly_detection/README.md

 To make sure that your code has the correct directory structure and the format of the output files are correct, we included a test script, called `run_tests.sh` in the `insight_testsuite` folder.

 The tests are stored simply as text files under the `insight_testsuite/tests` folder.
-Each test should have a separate folder and within should have a `log_input` folder for `log.txt` and a `log_output` folder for outputs corresponding to the current test.
+Each test should have a separate folder and within should have a `log_input` folder for `batch_log.json` and `stream_log.json` and a `log_output` folder for output corresponding to the current test.

 You can run the test with the following from the `insight_testsuite` folder: